fsziegler/GTD-Kanban/README.md

     - Filing a patent, where you need to complete multiple sections, do research, and act by certain dates
     - Fighting unjust parking and/or traffic tickets
     - Negotiating a legal agreement
+  - You are doing many/all of the above

 Once you have completed a project, if you developed a useful technique (e.g. a flow diagram or standard operating procedure), the tool should allow you to describe and store this.
 This is often true for legal processes.